derushio/ItnavCoronaSDKBootcamp/breakoutSample/gameLogic.md

-# 10. Let's make a game logic
+# 10. Let's make the game logic

 ## Stabilize the behavior of the ball
 The current program, although the ball bounces on the wall, there is a slight suspicious movement.